purr/MindShield/README.md

 ### Firefox Desktop

-1. Download the latest `mindshield-firefox-X.zip` file from the [Releases](https://github.com/yourusername/mindshield/releases) page
+1. Download the latest `mindshield-firefox-X.zip` or `.xpi` file from the [Releases](https://github.com/purr/MindShield/releases) page
 2. Open Firefox and go to `about:addons`
 3. Click the gear icon and select "Install Add-on From File..."
-4. Select the downloaded zip file
+4. Select the downloaded file
 5. Follow the prompts to complete installation

 ### Firefox for Android

 1. Install Firefox Nightly from the Google Play Store
-2. Download the latest `mindshield-firefox-X.zip` file from the [Releases](https://github.com/yourusername/mindshield/releases) page
+2. Download the latest `mindshield-firefox-X.zip` or `.xpi` file from the [Releases](https://github.com/purr/MindShield/releases) page
 3. Open Firefox Nightly and navigate to `about:addons`
 4. Tap on the settings gear icon, then "Install Add-on From File..."
-5. Navigate to and select the downloaded zip file
+5. Navigate to and select the downloaded file
 6. Follow the prompts to complete installation

 ## Configuration